files-community/Website/src/routes/docs/customize-settings/appearance/+page.md

 ## Backdrop material

 The backdrop material is what makes the window background transparent.
 You can choose between Mica Alt (Mica requires Windows 11) and Acrylic.
-In order for the backdrop to be visible, the background color needs be transparent.
+In order for the backdrop to be visible, the background color needs to be transparent.

 ## Background color

-This allows you to change background color of the window.
-There is a large selection or pre-selected colors but you can also enter a custom value or change the transparency using the color picker.
+This allows you to change the background color of the window.
+There is a large selection of pre-selected colors but you can also enter a custom value or change the transparency using the color picker.

 ### Additional background colors